akramer/lateral/README.md

 Example usage:

+    lateral start
+    for i in $(cat /tmp/names); do
+      lateral run -- some_command $i
+    done
+    lateral wait

+With comments:

      # start a lateral server - one per session (login shell), runs 10 parallel tasks by default
     lateral start
     for i in $(gather list of work); do